Salford: Transport

 One of the earliest transport schemes in Salford was constructed by the Salford to Wigan turnpike trust, by an act of Parliament, the Lancashire Roads Act 1753 (26 Geo.
 2. c.
 63).
 Turnpike roads had a huge impact on the nature of business transport around the region.
 Packhorses were superseded by wagons, and merchants would no longer accompany their caravans to markets and fairs, instead sending agents with samples, and dispatching the goods at a later date.
-However, road transport was not without its problems, and in 1808 the Manchester Bolton & Bury Canal was connected to the River Irwell.
+However, road transport was not without its problems, and in 1808 the Manchester, Bolton and Bury Canal was connected to the River Irwell.
 In the main a coal-carrying canal, it provided a valuable boost to the economies of Salford and Manchester, with a large number of wharves at its terminus in Salford.
-Sixteen years later John Greenwood started the first bus operation from Pendleton to Market Street, Manchester.
+Sixteen years later John Greenwood started the first horse-drawn bus operation from Pendleton to Market Street, Manchester.

 The Liverpool & Manchester Railway – the world's first steam driven inter-city passenger railway – opened through Salford on 15 September 1830.
 The railway was primarily built to provide faster transport of materials and goods between the Port of Liverpool and mills in Manchester and surrounding towns, and stopped along the route at Ordsall Lane railway station.
 Almost eight years later the Manchester and Bolton Railway was opened, terminating at Salford Central railway station.

-Tram services once criss-crossed Salford.
-Due to landslips further along the road, this section of line in Broughton is still visible.
+Tram lines still visible in Broughton.

 By 1801 the population of both Manchester and Salford was about 94,000.
 By 1861 this had risen to about 460,000, and so in the same year John Greenwood Jr. made an application to Salford Borough Council and to the Pendleton Turnpike Trust, to build a tramway from Pendleton to Albert Bridge in Salford.
 The system was innovative in that the rails were designed to be 'flush' with the road surface, with a third central rail to accommodate a perambulator wheel attached to the front axle of the omnibus.
 Approval was granted and work commenced immediately, with the horse-pulled tramway finished in September 1861.
 It remained in use for a further eleven years when the condition of the track had deteriorated such that the council ordered it removed.
 The Tramways Act 1870 (33 & 34 Vict. c.
 78) allowed councils to construct their own tramways, and on 17 May 1877 the 'Manchester and Salford Tramways' opened for business.
 The network of lines was largely complete by September 1880, the company changed its name to the Manchester Carriage & Tramways Company, and the system reached its peak in the 1890s.
 A steam tramway was opened on 12 April 1883 from Bury to Higher Broughton.
 The vehicles provoked letters of complaints from residents about the associated noise, dirt, and grease, and by 1888 the route was eventually curtailed to Besses o' th' Barn.